CivicActions/ssp-toolkit/docs/ssp.md

 ### IA-6: Authenticator Feedback

-> The information system obscures feedback of authentication information during the authentication process to protect the information from possible exploitation/use by unauthorized individuals.

 ##### Drupal

 Feedback of authentication information is obscured during the authentication process into the Drupal application by displaying “dots” in the place of a password, as is standard for web-based applications.
 In transmission, passwords are encrypted using SSL via HTTPS.

 ### IA-7: Cryptographic Module Authentication

-> The information system implements mechanisms for authentication to a cryptographic module that meet the requirements of applicable federal laws, Executive Orders, directives, policies, regulations, standards, and guidance for such authentication.

 ##### Drupal